imhotepper/vuejs-architecture-features/README.md

 - `router` - contains all the routes of the application
 - `store` - contains the global store where the features stores are imported and global state
-- `mock-server` - contains mocks for the apis used in the application.
+- `mock-server`(file) - contains mocks for the apis used in the application.
 The mocks are disabled automaticaly when `environment != development`

 For api mocking, the following axios package was used: [axios-mock-adapter](https://www.npmjs.com/package/axios-mock-adapter)